iggym/JFK-Assassination-2025-Release-Analysis/README.md

 The PDFs will be downloaded into a folder named jfk_pdfs in the same directory as the script.

 Use your favorite AI  to create summaries and then do analysis on the summaries.
+I used Notebook LM and included is a script `pdf_processing.py`  to prepare the pdfs for Notebook LM.

 ---